Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 Every inbound is keyword-scanned for legal, GDPR, contract, pricing, refund, "remove me" — the kind of phrases where an auto-reply would be a disaster.
 On a match, auto-send is disabled for the thread, an alert is filed, and a human picks it up.

 We won't tell you which AI vendor is behind it — that detail will change a dozen times in the next two years and we'd rather you bet on the workflow than the model.
-Pilot is a frontier LLM, swappable behind the scenes, and it gets sharper as your pod sends more replies.
+The agent is a frontier LLM, swappable behind the scenes, and it gets sharper as your pod sends more replies.

 Personalisation isn't first-name token replacement.
 Each opener is generated against the lead's profile, recent posts, and your ICP brief — producing a sentence that reads like it took you ten minutes to write.
 Then a phrase-freshness check compares it against everything the pod has already sent, and regenerates if it sounds templated.